Divine-Jude/Divine-Jude/README.md

 Hi there, I'm Div👋

-I'm Divine Jude, a Blockchain Analyst based in Nigeria 🇳🇬.
+I'm Divine Jude, a Blockchain Analyst and content writer based in Nigeria 🇳🇬.

 🌱 I’m currently learning about blockchain & Web3

-👯 I’m looking to collaborate on building open-source blockchain analystic projects
+👯 I’m looking to collaborate on building open-source blockchain analytics projects

 📫 How to reach me: my judedivine9@gmail.com